Compute

 • Editing a workspace permission set: On the Workspace Permission Sets page, click Edit in the Operation column of a permission set.
 You can change the name, administrator, and description of the permission set.

 • Deleting workspace permission sets: On the Workspace Permission Sets page, click Delete in the Operation column of a permission set.
+In the displayed dialog box, confirm the permission set to delete and click Yes.
 To delete multiple permission sets, select them and click Delete above the list.

 Workspace permission sets for which permissions, users, or child permission sets have been configured cannot be deleted.
 To delete such workspace permission sets, delete the configurations first.